 Don’t let yourself fall into the trap of mediocrity.
 Make sure that whatever your goal is, it becomes second nature to you before you move on to your next goal.

 As the old cliché goes, sustaining change is much easier said than done.
-It is easy to say, “Okay, I’m going to change this part of my trading,” than it is to actually begin, follow through, and sustain the change.
-The key, as is in most things worth pursuing in life, is focus, dedication, and constant effort.
+It is easy to say, “Okay, I’m going to change this part of my trading,” than it is to actually begin, follow-through, and sustain the change.
+The key, as is in most things worth pursuing in life, is a focus, dedication, and constant effort.